mjockers/syuzhet/README.md

 # syuzhet
-An R package for the extraction of sentiment and sentiment-based plot arcs from text
+An R package for the extraction of sentiment and sentiment-based plot arcs from text.